 The Bonds maturing on or after March 15, 2031 are subject to redemption, at the option of the District, in whole or in part on September 15, 2030, or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
-The Purchaser may select two or more consecutive maturities of the Bonds to be grouped together to form one or more "Term Bonds", and such Term Bonds would be subject to mandatory sinking fund redemption in accordance with the Order.
 (See "THE BONDS - Redemption Provisions" herein.)